mlabs-haskell/lambda-buffers/docs/typescript.md

 ## Product types
 The type `RichDocument` have been declared as a product type in the LambdaBuffers schema using the `prod` keyword.

-In general, product types are mapped to [tuple types](https://www.typescriptlang.org/docs/handbook/2/objects.html#tuple-types) in TypeScript most of the time.
+In general, product types are mapped to [tuple types](https://www.typescriptlang.org/docs/handbook/2/objects.html#tuple-types) in Typescript most of the time.
 The exception is if there is only one element in the tuple in which case the type is translated to a type alias.

 More precisely, given a LambdaBuffers' product type as follows